 2. Heat a large skillet over medium heat.
 Add one tablespoon of butter to the pan and let it melt.
 Toss the mushrooms with the lemon juice and then add to the pan.

 3. Up the heat to moderately high and cook until they start to brown. (about 3 minutes).
 Lower the heat and continue cooking until really dark brown.
 (6-7 minutes more.)
 Salt and pepper them to taste.
 Put them in a bowl until needed.

 4. Add another tablespoon of butter to the same skillet.
 When melted, add the scallops in an even layer and salt and pepper.
 Cook until the bottom start to brown (about two minutes).
 Stir for 30 seconds and then put them and their juices in a separate bowl from the mushrooms.
 (Be careful not to over cook.)

-5. Add the remaining ½ tablespoon of butter to the skillet and add the green onions.
+5. Add the remaining ½ tablespoon of butter to the skillet and add the shallots.
 Saute for one minute.

 6. Remove the pan from the burner and add the bourbon.
 Put the skillet back on your burner and carefully ignite the liquor with a long match or lighter.
 The liquor will burn for a minute or so.
 When the flames die down, add the cream, mushrooms and just the juices from the scallop bowl.